 Who we’ve consulted

 We consulted local authorities about our draft revised Publicity Code in 2010.
 The Communities and Local Government Select Committee also undertook a short inquiry looking at the draft revised Code.
 Their report (PDF 4.2MB) was published on 27 January 2011.
-We are consulting on proposals to put compliance with the code on a statutory basis.
+We consulted on proposals to put compliance with the code on a statutory basis.

 Bills and legislation